alexdx-ca/HA-Light-Stopwatch-Sensor/README.md

 # HA-Light-Stopwatch-Sensor
+## Sensor for Home Assisant to track a time device is ON.
- Keep track of how many hours your light was on.
-Sensor for Home Assistant
+Keep track of how many hours your light or other device was on during the day (24h).